 There is a statistically significant difference between the response of the organism in the sample matrix and the control organism.

 There is less similarity between the organism in the sample matrix and the control organism, as determined by the percent effect of the sample.
-The percent effect evaluation threshold is set at 20 percent for both chronic and acute toxicity.
+The percent effect evaluation threshold is set at 20 percent for both chronic and acute toxicity for data associated with the Water Board SWAMP program.
+Some non-SWAMP data were evaluated using other percent effect evaluation thresholds.

 Toxicity of any one or more test species of a sample, as noted by application of the SL to the data, is an exceedance.

 The State Water Board adopted numeric aquatic toxicity water quality objectives on December 1, 2020, but these objectives are not yet in effect.
 Analysis of aquatic toxicity data from the 2020 – 2022 Integrated Report occurred prior to the adoption date and effective date of the objectives and, therefore, the 2020-2022 Integrated Report did not assess data using the numeric objectives and the test of significant toxicity (“TST”) data assessment method.
-Previously assessed data will be reassessed and compared to the new objectives after they take effect in a future Integrated Report cycle.
+Previously assessed TST data will be reassessed and compared to the new objectives after they take effect in a future Integrated Report cycle.

-Biological Integrity and Habitat Indices
+Benthic Community Effects

 The California Stream Condition Index (“CSCI”) is a biological scoring tool which translates species taxa data about benthic macroinvertebrates found living in a stream into an overall measure of stream health (Mazor et al., 2016).
 The CSCI score is calculated by comparing the expected condition with actual (observed) results.
 CSCI scores range from 0 (highly degraded) to greater than 1 (equivalent to reference).
 CSCI scoring of biological conditions are shown in Table 2-5.